crytic/amarna-action/README.md

 ```

 Here:
-- `continue-on-error: true` is required to let the SARIF upload step runs if amarna finds issues
+- `continue-on-error: true` is required to let the SARIF upload step runs if Amarna finds issues
 - `id: amarna` is the name used in for `steps.amarna.outputs.sarif`
+- `target: 'src/'` means Amarna will analyze the `src/` directory